starichkov/golang-simple-notes/README.md

 The GitHub Actions workflow generates code coverage reports for the tests.
 These reports are available as artifacts in the workflow runs and can be downloaded to analyze test coverage.

+Additionally, code coverage reports are automatically uploaded to [Codecov](https://codecov.io) for visualization and tracking of coverage trends over time.

 ## Configuration

 The application can be configured using environment variables: